Strong-AI-Lab/Logical-and-abstract-reasoning/README.md

 # Logical and Abstract Reasoning

-Repository for the evaluation of Large Language Models on logical and abstract reasoning tasks
+Repository for the evaluation of Large Language Models on logical and abstract reasoning tasks.

+This repository including the evaluation code for two papers.
+ - [Assessing and Enhancing the Robustness of Large Language Models with Task Structure Variations for Logical Reasoning](https://arxiv.org/abs/2310.09430) (LLM@IJCAI 2023 and ICONIP 2024)
+ - [Large language models are not strong abstract reasoners](https://dl.acm.org/doi/10.24963/ijcai.2024/693) (AGI@ICLR 2024 and IJCAI 2024)

 ## Installation